yongcong1/steamChecker/README.md

 # SteamCheck

-A simple project involving steam-api to generate information about the user and display the generated information to the user.
+A project involve using steam-api to generate information about the user and display the generated information to the user.

 ## Steam API key

-Go to `https://steamcommunity.com/dev/apikey` to get your steam API key, afterwards navigate to `src/assets/apiKey.json` and replace the `apikey` value with your API key.
+Go to `https://steamcommunity.com/dev/apikey` to obtain your steam API key, afterwards navigate to `src/assets/apiKey.json` and replace the `apikey` value with your API key.

 ## Required packages